 - 1. In the Management Portal, browse to Workflow > Workflow Definitions. - 2.
-On the Workflow Definitions page, click Add from the top menu to create a new workflow definition, or Edit from either the top or right click menu, to modify an existing one.
-This will open the workflow in the workflow builder workspace with the Workflow Definition dialog open on the right. - 3.
-In the Add/Edit Workflow Definition dialog on the Definition tab, enter a Name for your workflow.
+On the Workflow Definitions page, click Add from the top menu to create a new blank workflow definition, Copy from either the top or right click menu to copy an existing workflow to create a new one, or Edit from either the top or right click menu, to modify an existing one.
+This will open the workflow in the workflow builder workspace with the Workflow Definition dialog open on the right.